os-js/manual.os-js.org/src/v3/tutorial/auth/README.md

 # Auth Tutorial

+This tutorial will show you how to create your own authentication adapter.

-The `Auth` adapter handles authentication requests.
+> The `Auth` adapter handles authentication requests.

 See [guide](/guide/auth/README.md) on how to use this in your distribution.